SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    * - ``fdw_name``
      - The name of the Foreign Data Wrapper to use.
 Supported FDWs are ``csv_fdw``, ``orc_fdw``, ``avro_fdw`` or ``parquet_fdw``.
    * - ``LOCATION``
      - A path on the local filesystem, S3, or HDFS URI.
 For example, ``/tmp/foo.csv``, ``s3://my-bucket/foo.csv``, or ``hdfs://my-namenode:8020/foo.csv``.
-The local path must be an absolute path that SQream DB can access.
+The local path must be an absolute path that BLUE can access.
    * - ``HEADER``
      - The CSV file will contain a header line with the names of each column in the file.
 This option is allowed only when using CSV format.
    * - ``DELIMITER``